TeamPuzel/SonicEngine/README.md

 - (Development) Press R to hot reload object classes (Windows only, on UNIX a reload will automatically signal the binary)

 There were no other abilities in Sonic 1 yet.

-Note that in Sonic 1 there is a speed cap unless rolled up so that would be the fastest way downhill.

 ---